 What are the risks of autism and its treatment?

 - Your child may have side effects from medicines he takes to decrease his symptoms.
 Even with treatment, your child may not learn to get along well with others or do well in school.
 His language delays and behavior problems may not improve.
 Your child may not be able to live on his own as an adult.
 He may have trouble with even basic skills, such as getting dressed.

 - Without treatment, your child may not learn to communicate or live on his own.
 Your child may harm himself or others, and his symptoms may get worse.
 He may swallow objects.
 Swallowed objects may contain lead or germs that can cause illness or death.
 Your child may need surgery to remove swallowed objects.
 Feeding problems may prevent your child from getting the nutrition he needs.
 He may get dehydrated.

 How can I help care for my child with autism?

-- Follow your child's treatment plan: Follow the guidelines that caregivers give you as to how you can help your child gain new skills.
+- Follow your child's treatment plan: Follow the guidelines that healthcare providers give you as to how you can help your child gain new skills.
 You may need to spend many hours each day teaching new skills to your child.
-Speak to your child's caregivers about your child's treatment plan.
+Speak to all of your child's home caregivers about your child's treatment plan.

 - Feed your child healthy foods: It is important that your child gets the right vitamins in his diet and drinks enough liquids every day.
-If your child will eat only specific foods, work with caregivers to plan his meals.
-Caregivers may suggest blending foods your child will eat with others he refuses.
+If your child will eat only specific foods, work with healthcare providers to plan his meals.
+Healthcare providers may suggest blending foods your child will eat with others he refuses.
 This may help your child get the nutrients he needs.
-Talk to your child's caregiver about vitamin supplements.
+Talk to your child's healthcare provider about vitamin supplements.